Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-Canonical decomposing operations are regarded as extensions of {\it R-operations} introduced in \cite{kobayashi saeki}, which are regarded as surgery operations on stable maps from closed manifolds whose dimensions are larger than $2$ into the plane; in the paper, the operations are introduced as surgery operations to {\it pseudo quotient maps}, which are regarded as continuous maps from closed manifolds whose dimensions are larger than $2$ into $2$-dimensional polyhedra having local topological structures similar to those of maps induced from stable maps from the closed manifolds into the plane by considering natural quotient maps into the Reeb spaces.
-In \cite{kobayashi saeki}, Neither canonical combining operations, which are regarded as inverse operations of the operations, nor their specific cases, are defined.
+Canonical decomposing operations are regarded as extensions of several specific {\it R-operations} introduced in \cite{kobayashisaeki}, which are regarded as surgery operations on stable maps from closed manifolds whose dimensions are larger than $2$ into the plane; in the paper, the operations are introduced as surgery operations to {\it pseudo quotient maps}, which are regarded as continuous maps from closed manifolds whose dimensions are larger than $2$ into $2$-dimensional polyhedra locally topologically regarded as maps obtained from stable maps from the closed manifolds into the plane by considering natural quotient maps into the Reeb spaces.

+Note also that in \cite{kobayashisaeki}, canonical combining operations, which are regarded as inverse operations of the operations, are not defined.

-\ \ \ We introduce and show Proposition \ref{prop:4}.
-Compare this with arguments on R-operations shown in \cite{kobayashi saeki}.
+We introduce and show Proposition \ref{prop:4}.
+Compare this with arguments on R-operations shown in \cite{kobayashisaeki}.